Search for charged-lepton flavor violation in the production and decay of top quarks using trilepton final states in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Data and simulated samples

-The simulated background processes are divided into three categories: (i) $\PW\PZ$ production; (ii) multiboson production other than $\PW\PZ$ (VV(V), where $\mathrm{V}=\PW, \PZ$), which includes $\PZ\PZ$ and triboson production; and (iii) the associated production of $\PQt(\bar{\PQt})$ with a boson and/or a quark ($\PQt(\bar{\PQt})+\mathrm{X(X)}$, where $\mathrm{X}$ is a boson or quark), which includes $\ttbar \PW$, $\ttbar \PZ$, $\ttbar \PH$, $\PQt\PZ\PQq$, and smaller backgrounds containing one or two top quarks plus a boson or quark.
+The simulated background processes are divided into three categories: (i) $\PW\PZ$ production; (ii) multiboson production other than $\PW\PZ$ (VV(V), where ${\PV}=\PW, \PZ$), which includes $\PZ\PZ$ and triboson production; and (iii) the associated production of $\PQt(\PAQt)$ with a boson and/or a quark ($\PQt(\PAQt)+{\PX(\PX)}$, where $\PX$ is a boson or quark), which includes $\ttbar \PW$, $\ttbar \PZ$, $\ttbar \PH$, $\PQt\PZ\PQq$, and smaller backgrounds containing one or two top quarks plus a boson or quark.
 Additionally, simulated samples of $\ttbar$ and Drell--Yan (DY) events are used in the data-driven nonprompt-lepton background estimate as well as in the BDT training.
 The \ttbar, $\ttbar \PH$, and $\PZ\PZ$ processes are simulated at next-to-leading order (NLO) precision using the \POWHEG 2.0 event generator~\cite{powheg1, powheg2, powheg3, powheg4}.
 Simulated $\PW\PZ$, $\ttbar \PW$, $\ttbar \PZ$, $\PQt\PZ\PQq$, DY+jets, and triboson events are generated at NLO using \MGvATNLO 2.4.2~\cite{Alwall_2014}.
 The parton showering and hadronization are modeled using {\PYTHIA}8~\cite{Sjostrand:2014zea}.

-For simulated events corresponding to 2016 data, the PDF set NNPDF3.0~\cite{NNPDF:2014otw} and the {\PYTHIA}8 tune CUETP8M1~\cite{Skands:2014pea} are used.
-For simulated events matching the conditions of the 2017--2018 data-taking periods, the NNPDF3.1~\cite{NNPDF:2017mvq} PDF set and the {\PYTHIA}8 tune CP5~\cite{CMS:2019csb} are used.
+For simulated signal and background events corresponding to the 2016 data-taking period, the NLO PDF set NNPDF3.0~\cite{NNPDF:2014otw} and the {\PYTHIA}8 tune CUETP8M1~\cite{Skands:2014pea} are used.
+For simulated events matching the conditions of the 2017--2018 data, the NNLO PDF set NNPDF3.1~\cite{NNPDF:2017mvq} and the {\PYTHIA}8 tune CP5~\cite{CMS:2019csb} are used.

 The presence of additional $\Pp\Pp$ collisions within the same or adjacent bunch crossings (pileup) is accounted for by overlaying each simulated event with a number of inelastic collisions, simulated using {\PYTHIA}8.
 Simulated events are weighted such that the distribution of pileup events in the simulated samples matches that observed in the data.
 All simulated events include a detailed simulation of the CMS detector response based on \GEANTfour~\cite{geant4}, and are processed using the same CMS event reconstruction software as used for the data.